josephDevjunior/easy-access-C/README.md

 the application was created to manage O.S and access software and websites

-# Download version 4.0 LTS
+# Download Version 4.0 LTS
-# Download version 2.0
+# Download Version 2.0
 <a href="https://drive.google.com/uc?export=download&id=1NhPoMYGnxGKJPVqVM8hQeZ8udFIWZOqs"  target="_blank" rel="noopener noreferer" >Download Windows</a>

 # How to Use